-For the avoidance of doubt, Manawhenua ki Mohua Advisor and Youth Council Advisors must also obey standing orders while present a Golden Bay Community Board meetings.
+For the avoidance of doubt, Youth Council Advisors must also obey standing orders while present at Motueka Community Board meetings.cl.
+16(1) Schedule 7, LGA 2002.

 3.4 Application of standing orders

 These standing orders apply to all meetings of the community board and its committees and subcommittees.
 This includes meetings and sessions that the public are excluded from.